We draw with our hands with children. How to teach a child to draw? Drawing with fingers and palms

 • We wanted to draw.

 Independent activity of preschoolers.
-Analysis of the drawings: the teacher invites several children to tell about their elephant (what is his character, what does he like to do).
+Analysis of drawings: the teacher invites several children to tell about their elephant (what its character is, what it likes to do).

 Patrikeeva I.N.
 "Golden Time"